XReyRobert/obs-midi-obsws/README.md

 python will parse all scene with sources named "MIDI_*" and will send the request to them.

-### last minute: There's is a bug in obs-websockets that prevent item visibility to be updated if they are not part of the active scene....
+### last minute: There's is a bug in obs-websockets that prevent items visibility to be updated if they are not part of the active scene...
+Issue opened

 AppleScript code ex: